drzeeshanahmed/IntelliGenes/README.md

 # IntelliGenes

+This Python-based, portable pipeline addresses challenges arising from the cascading volume of genomics datasets being created that require interpretation.
+IntelliGenes serves as a comprehensive toolkit, fitting cutting-edge algorithms for discovering disease-associated biomarkers and patient prediction to users’ unique cohorts.
+IntelliGenes integrates demographics with genomics, facilitating investigations that consider both variables simultaneously.
+With IntelliGenes, we introduce I-Genes Scores, our novel metric for understanding the relevance of biomarkers in disease prediction engines

 _IntelliGenes_ can be installed through our GitHub using the terminal.
 Follow the provided steps to install IntelliGenes and the package’s dependencies:
 ```
 # Clone IntelliGenes’ GitHub Repository